neurobioinfo/scrnabox/docs/Step1.md

 path/to/fastqs/directory/,SampleNameHTO,Antibody Capture
 ```
 - The `fastqs` column defines the path to the directory that contains the FASTQ files for the experiment. <br />
 - The `sample` column defines the sample name of the corresponding FASTQ file.
 Please note that FASTQ files must be named according to standard CellRanger nomenclature (e.g. CTRL1_S1_L001_R1_001.fastq).
-For more information please visit CellRanger's [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/fastq-input). <br />
+For more information regarding the nomenclature please visit CellRanger's [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/fastq-input). <br />
 - The `library_type` column defines the assay type.
 For the standard analysis track, this will always be "Gene expression".
-For the HTO analysis track, each sequencing run should have a "Gene Expression" and "Antibody Capture" assay.
-For more information, please visit CellRanger's [documentation]("https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis") <br />
+For the HTO analysis track, each sequencing run should have a "Gene Expression" and "Antibody Capture" assay. <br />

 For more information regarding the preparation of the `library.csv`, please see CellRanger's [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis).